Recognizing the Importance of Community Activity

 Celebrating Community Well-being

 Finally, Julie Ward stresses the importance of celebrating community well-being and the role that culture can play to promote this.
 For Julie Ward, community well-being activities are about more than just going to the doctor for a social prescribing referral.
-Properly resourced activities run by trusted grassroots organisations can provide people with a sense of purpose and belonging, which are critical components of good mental health.
+Properly resourced activities run by trusted culture-based grassroots organisations can provide people with a sense of purpose and belonging, which are critical components of good mental health.

 “It's about influencing the policymakers and celebrating the importance of being together in safe spaces, doing activities that make us feel good about ourselves.
 People are already benefiting.
 We don't need to persuade them.
 They're persuaded, right.
 They have the experience and maybe it saved their life, hey.”